 Literature Review contains step-by-step instructions for doing a comprehensive literature review appropriate for dissertations, theses, grant applications and project reports.
 Includes organization tips, creating effective search strategies, what resources to use and how to use them.

-Resources tells you what resources to use to find the information you need.
-Organized by the type of literature used by engineers; on each sub-page, we'll link you to the best library and internet resources for that document type; many of these resources have instructions or tutorials for effective searching.
+Resources is organized by the type of literature most used by engineers; on each sub-section, we'll link you to the best library and internet resources for that document type; many of these resources have instructions or tutorials for effective searching.

 for finding mechanical and aerospace engineering info ...

 Library One Search An interdisciplinary database for finding books, journal articles, films and more at the ASU Library.